LunaNezha/basic-admin-dashboard-angular/README.md

 # Angular Admin Dashboard

-This project was generated with Angular CLI version 13.0.4.
+This project was generated with Angular version 13.0.4.

 ## Color Reference